Kiran-velan/API-Rate-Limiter/Design.md

 ## 3. Supported Rate Limiting Strategies
 - Configure the rates in PlanType enum
-- If needed to add new algorithms:
+### To add new algorithms:
   - Create a new file in strategy/
   - Implement(In-memory/Redis backed) algorithm into the file
-  - Add a Key:value map in StrategyFactory
+  - Add a Key:value map in strategy/StrategyFactory.java
-  - Create a new PlanType and map the algorithm and its limits
+  - Create a new model/PlanType.java and map the algorithm and its limits

 1. **Token Bucket**
    - Configurable token refill rate